-Medical service costs per claim decreased by 24% from 2012 through the first half of 2019, driven by decreases in the number of transactions per claim.
+Medical service costs per claim decreased by 26% from 2012 through 2019, driven by decreases in the number of transactions per claim.
 Change in Medical Service Cost Levels

-- Pharmaceutical costs per claim decreased more than 80% from 2012 through the first half of 2019. - These reductions have been driven by SB 863's IMR & IBR, reduced utilization of opioids, changes to Medi-Cal reimbursement rates, efforts to combat fraud, and the new drug formulary. - Pharmaceutical utilization continued to decrease significantly in 2018 and 2019, the first periods in which the drug formulary is in effect.
+- Pharmaceutical costs per claim decreased by 84% from 2012 through 2019. - These reductions have been driven by SB 863's IMR & IBR, reduced utilization of opioids, changes to Medi-Cal reimbursement rates, efforts to combat fraud, and the new drug formulary. - Pharmaceutical utilization continued to decrease significantly in 2018 and 2019, the first periods in which the drug formulary is in effect.